gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 1. Open a new terminal window from a macOS, Linux, or Windows Bash (Linux Subsystem for Windows).
 2. Run the following command from the SSH terminal you started in step 1.
+   > Note, as at July 2020 for [Raspberry Pi 3B and 3B+ CGroup support](https://github.com/raspberrypi/linux/issues/3644) is not included in the kernel.
+CGroups is required for Kubernetes.
+The work around is to enable the 64bit kernel.
+You will be prompted to enable the 64Bit kernel.

     ```bash
     bash -c "$(curl https://raw.githubusercontent.com/gloveboxes/Raspberry-Pi-Kubernetes-Cluster/master/setup.sh)"